-The Supervisory Board approved the financial statements of Covestro AG and the con-solidated financial statements of the Covestro Group prepared by the Board of Management.
+The Supervisory Board approved the financial statements of Covestro AG and the consolidated financial statements of the Covestro Group prepared by the Board of Management.
 The financial statements of Covestro AG are thus confirmed.
 The Supervisory Board is in agreement with the combined management report and, in particular, with the assessment of the future development of the enterprise.
 It also concurs with the dividend policy and the decision to add to the company's reserves.
-It assents to the proposal for the use of the distributable profit, which provides for payment of a dividend of 2.40 euro per share.
+The Supervisory Board agreed with the proposal for the use of the distributable profit, which proposes a dividend of €2.40 per share.